LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPAnalysis

 Once data can be acquired using hardware or software sensors, the next step is to analyse this data. (+mrp) provides some simple analysis functions for this purpose.
 The code example shows the basic use of the module.
-The *Evaluation* in chapter \ref{evaluation} chapter shows how the user can implement their own algorithms and add them to the library.
+The chapter *Evaluation* \ref{evaluation} shows how the user can implement their own algorithms and add them to the library.

 ```python {#lst:mrpexample_analysis caption="MRPAnalysis example code performs several data analysis steps"}
 from MRP import MRPAnalysis, MRPReading